wilfriedago/dotfiles/README.md

 #### VSCode

-I absolutely love [VSCode](https://code.visualstudio.com) - it's a simple and yet very extensible and powerful editor.
+I use [VSCode](https://code.visualstudio.com) - it's a simple and yet very extensible and powerful editor.

 Here's a list of [extensions](Brewfile#L124) I use daily, but I try to keep my `VSCode` setup as simple as possible.
 I tend to separate my work into different profiles, so I have a few profiles for different development contexts.
 Each profile has its own settings, keybindings, extensions, and snippets.